syg/personal-site/_posts/2018-05-02-the-semantics-of-all-js-class-elements.md

 </tbody>
 </table>

-I will describe the semantics of each column in detail, as well as the consequences of their combinations with each other as and with existing JS language features.
+I will describe the semantics of each column in detail, as well as the consequences of their combinations with each other and with existing JS language features.

 Public instance and static methods are already shipping with ES6.
 The rest of the above feature matrix is being advanced by 3 individual proposals: